||Gangsters: Organized Crime

 Domain by Lars Andersen (12/98)

-the many options available.
+the detail and the many options available.
 At first they are overwhelming, but

 as you experiment and learn, you realize that the number of options is one of

 the game's biggest strengths rather than a weakness.
 There are 5000 individuals

 in New Temperance (the name of the city), and you can interact with all of

 them.
-The DA's, the policemen, judges and everyone else are named and they can be
+The DA's, the policemen, judges and everyone else are named and they can

 killing.
 The shop owners are also named, and should one of them balk at paying